openmsi/EZOpenMSIStream/README.md

 docker pull openmsi/openmsistream
 ```

-- Create openmsi.env with the necessary 3 credentials, and more environnment variables based on your use case:
+- Create openmsi.env with the necessary 3 credentials, and additional environnment variables that you might need:

 ```
 CONFLUENT_BOOTSTRAP_SERVERS=